 Meanwhile, its High Growth option, now the default offering for members under the age of 50, delivered its second consecutive year of double-digit returns at 11.3 per cent.

-The high growth option comprises nearly 85 per cent of growth assets, encompassing Australian and international shares, as well as some unlisted assets and alternatives such as private equity.
+The High Growth option comprises nearly 85 per cent of growth assets, encompassing Australian and international shares, as well as some unlisted assets and alternatives such as private equity.

-Speaking to Super Review, ART’s head of investment strategy, Andrew Fisher, said that equity returns, particularly from global markets, were the “biggest single” driver of growth over the past year.
+Speaking to Super Review, ART’s head of investment strategy Andrew Fisher said that equity returns, particularly from global markets, were the “biggest single” driver of growth over the past year.

 “It’s been a market in which we wouldn’t necessarily expect equities to perform quite so strongly, particularly given some of the inflationary pressures that are still coming through markets,” Fisher said, adding that strong returns from equities were met with outperformance from some parts of the unlisted market, as well infrastructure.

-Areas that didn’t meet expectations included real estate, which experienced a "marginal negative return" for the year, and was the lowest performing asset class.
+Areas that didn’t meet expectations included real estate, which experienced a “marginal negative return” for the year and was the lowest-performing asset class.

-“I think one of the best parts of the environment we face right now, and looking forward, is the fact that, for the first time in a very long time, we’re sitting here looking forward in an environment where equities feel relatively appropriately valued, risk premiums look reasonably well rewarded in equities, interest rates are about right, bond yields are fairly attractive and on top of all that, you have inflation moderating at a global level,” Fisher explained.
+“I think one of the best parts of the environment we face right now, and looking forward, is the fact that, for the first time in a very long time, we’re sitting here looking forward in an environment where equities feel relatively appropriately valued, risk premiums look reasonably well rewarded in equities, interest rates are about right, bond yields are fairly attractive and on top of all that, you have inflation moderating at a global level,” Fisher said.

 “Inflation moderating tends to be a pretty conducive investing environment, so while it feels hard to invest and it feels risky, most things that we look at would actually suggest this is a pretty good, conducive time in the market cycle to be investing in growth assets.